antonioribeiro/version/README.md

 ## Key features

-### Easily control you app version using a YAML config file in dir/config/version.yml:
+### Easily control you app version using a YAML config file

 ``` yaml
 version: